History of Moon in Timeline

 Moon

 The Moon is Earth's only natural satellite, orbiting at an average distance of 384,399 km.
-It's tidally locked to Earth, resulting in synchronous rotation, where its rotation and orbital periods are identical, keeping the same side facing Earth.
-The Moon's gravity is the primary cause of Earth's tides.
+Its orbital and rotational periods are synchronized at approximately 29.5 days, resulting in it being tidally locked, presenting the same side to Earth.
+The Moon's gravitational influence is the primary cause of Earth's tides.

-From 1920 to the 1940s, comparative studies were conducted on lunar craters, leading to the development of lunar stratigraphy.
+From 1920 to the 1940s, comparative studies of lunar craters gained support leading to the development of lunar stratigraphy, which was becoming a new and growing branch of astrogeology by the 1950s.

-Following the first spaceflight of Sputnik 1 in 1957 during International Geophysical Year, the spacecraft of the Soviet Union's Luna program were the first to accomplish a number of goals in lunar exploration.
+After the first spaceflight of Sputnik 1 in 1957 during the International Geophysical Year, the spacecraft of the Soviet Union's Luna program were the first to accomplish a number of goals.

 1958: Failed Luna Missions